ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 * A Mac
 * A little familiarity with the command line would be helpful but not absolutely necessary!

-### First we're going to need to download some things
+### First we're going to need to set up some things
 * Text editor
 * Homebrew
 * Ruby